 The international terminal – where you’re most likely to be visiting – has the arrival hall on the first floor, the departure hall on the second floor, and a variety of other shops and restaurants on the third floor.

-Arriving to the airport:
+Arriving at the airport:

 For your first visit to Pyongyang airport, you’ll probably be arriving into the international terminal.
 From here, you’ll head downstairs to the arrival area where you’ll go through quarantine and immigration before heading to the luggage carousel.
 Fairly normal so far.
 Then, once you’ve gathered your baggage, you head through the customs checkpoint, where passports and cell phones are inspected.
 Here, you’ll have your bags scanned and your phone, books and other electronics quickly inspected (religious materials, Kim Jong Un memes and naked selfies should all be discarded long before this point).
 YPT top tip – make sure to hold onto your luggage tag as the airport staff are very strict about checking that you’ve got the right bag!

 Once you’ve made it through customs, head through the sliding glass doors to the main foyer area.
 Here, you’ll be warmly greeted by your Korean guides who will be with you during your stay in Pyongyang!
 There’s also a variety of small souvenir shops, restrooms, the Koryolink counter (for those wishing to rent a SIM card), and a smoking lounge on the first floor – so feel free to hit the loo, have a smoke, and grab a drink to tide you over before your 30-minute drive into town.
-Welcome to Pyongyang!

 Departing from the airport: